Chas McCormick

-Chas Kane McCormick (born April 19, 1995) is an American professional baseball outfielder for the Houston Astros of Major League Baseball (MLB).
+Chas Kane McCormick (born April 19, 1995) is an American professional baseball outfielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Houston Astros.
 McCormick attended Millersville University of Pennsylvania and played college baseball for the Marauders.
-Drafted by the Astros in the 21st round of the 2017 MLB draft, he made his MLB debut in 2021.
+He was drafted by the Astros in the 21st round of the 2017 MLB draft, and made his MLB debut in 2021.

 Early life

 McCormick was born in West Chester, Pennsylvania, to Robert and Nancy Jo McCormick.
-At Henderson High School (West Chester High School), he was four-time All-Ches-Mont League, and became the first player in school history to score 1,000 career points in basketball and record 100 career hits in baseball.
+At Henderson High School, he was four-time All-Ches-Mont League, and became the first player in school history to score 1,000 career points in basketball and record 100 career hits in baseball.

-College

-He attended Millersville University of Pennsylvania, an NCAA Division II school, and played baseball for the Millersville Marauders.
-McCormick set Millersville career records in hits, runs, RBIs, and triples, became the Pennsylvania State Athletic Conference's all-time hits leader, was named an All-PSAC East player four times, was named the PSAC East Athlete of the Year, and was named an All-American.
+McCormick attended Millersville University of Pennsylvania, where he played college baseball for the Millersville Marauders in NCAA Division II.
+McCormick set Millersville career records in hits, runs, runs batted in (RBIs), and triples.
+He became the Pennsylvania State Athletic Conference's all-time hits leader, was named an All-Pennsylvania State Athletic Conference (PSAC) East player four times, was named the PSAC East Athlete of the Year, and was named an All-American.

 Professional career

-2017-21
+2017–21

 The Houston Astros selected McCormick in the 21st round of the draft in 2017.
 He signed with a bonus of $1,000.
 In 2019, he was named an MiLB.com Houston Organization All Star.
 Through 2019, his minor league performance in 1,126 plate appearances had him batting .276/.360/.400 with 20 home runs and 41 steals (in 53 attempts).

 McCormick made the Astros' wild card playoff roster in 2020.
 However, he did not make an appearance in the playoffs and was left off the playoff roster after a sweep of the Minnesota Twins.

 On April 1, 2021, McCormick made his MLB debut against the Oakland Athletics as a defensive replacement for Michael Brantley.
 He hit his first home run on April 4 against Yusmeiro Petit.
 In 2021, he batted .257/.319/.447 with 14 home runs and 50 RBIs in 284 at bats.